ibexa/documentation-developer/docs/search/search_in_trash_reference.md

 When you [search for content items that are held in trash](search_api.md#searching-in-trash), you can apply only a limited subset of Search Criteria and Sort Clauses which can be used by `Ibexa\Contracts\Core\Repository\TrashService::findTrashItems`.
+Some sort clauses are exclusive to trash search.

 ## Search Criteria